mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 nascent stages, Cleon I died in the year 53.
 His son was crowned Cleon II but quickly decided that he was unfit for the role.
-After an ignominious year on the throne, during which he became known as ‘Cleon the Weak’, he abdicated without an heir, expressing his preference that his highly capable Chancellor should become Emperor.
+After an ignominious year on the throne, during which he became known as 'Cleon the Weak', he abdicated without an heir, expressing his preference that his highly capable Chancellor should become Emperor.
 The brief but eventful Zhunastu Dynasty had come to an end – for now – to be